Vicente Gasull, primary care doctor in Department 9 of Valencia and coordinator of the Semergen Mental Health Group.

 With the aim of helping to make depression visible, Lundbeck has taken the 44th National Congress of the Spanish Society of Primary Care Physicians (Semergen) Elena’s Journey”.
 A virtual experience that was created in 2021 from the more than 500 testimonials of people who have gone through this disease and who show their stories, emotions and thoughts in the first person.
 These shared experiences were the source of inspiration for the illustrator Ana Santos to create the 12 illustrations that make up this exhibition.

-To learn first-hand about the link between Primary and depression, Medical Writing interview to Vicente Gasull, coordinator of the Semergen Mental Health Group, who clarifies that the 50 percent of patients with depression are detected by Primary Care doctors.
-A figure that could increase, according to many health professionals in this area, if there were specific training in mental health and a longer average time for each consultation, which is currently only 7 minutes.
+To learn first-hand regarding the link between Primary and depression, Medical Writing interview to Vicente Gasull, coordinator of the Semergen Mental Health Group, who clarifies that the 50 percent of patients with depression are detected by Primary Care doctors.
+A figure that might increase, according to many health professionals in this area, if there were specific training in mental health and a longer average time for each consultation, which is currently only 7 minutes.
 “This makes it difficult to establish a good doctor-patient relationship, which is key for early diagnosis and adherence to treatment in people suffering from a depressive disorder,” Gasull details.

 Why have they brought the Elena’s Journey to the 44th National Congress of the Spanish Society of Primary Care Physicians (Semergen)?